idxbroker/cloud-based-wrapper-system/README.md

 This endpoint with the required and optional params is then added to the IDX Broker account at the global, category, or page level dynamic wrapper.

 A postman collection is included in this repo to aid in discovery.

+Known non compatabile sites include:
+* JS based sites(like WiX)
+* Sites that use url params to indicate the page to be loaded
+* Sites using frame sets
+* Sites with main content in a form tag
+* Sites with relative urls in required extrnal resources
+* Sites with relative urls in the CSS